 About this Training

-In this training, experienced counsellor Kim Billington explores the foundational concepts of Narrative Therapy and how the principles of this therapeutic approach can be integrated into your practice.
+In this training, experienced Narrative Therapist Kim Billington explores the foundational concepts of Narrative Therapy and how the principles of this therapeutic approach can be integrated into your practice.

 Learning Outcomes